Jergón Sacha, powder of tubers / roots (Radix dracontii)

 Not for children below 3 years!

-Drink 1 liter of tea per day, 45 minutes before eating.
+Drink a maximum of 1 liter of tea per day, 45 minutes before eating.

 Phytochemical composition of Jergon